Click here to listen to a reading of this blog:

 How Can I Help Spread Awareness?

-Well, there are a few things you can do!
-You can share posts and articles like this one, as well as info-graphics and images that help spread awareness of thyroid cancer.
+This awareness month, you can share posts and articles like this one, as well as info-graphics and images that help spread awareness of Thyroid Cancer.
+You may also wish to share your own experience and journey with thyroid cancer to highlight the importance of awareness.

-Talk about thyroid cancer with friends and family, and let them know about the signs and symptoms.
-Show support by donating to thyroid charities and advocacies to push for further awareness and research to be done.
+Talking about thyroid cancer with friends and family and informing them about the signs and symptoms is a good idea, as well as showing support by donating to or supporting thyroid charities and advocacies that push for further awareness and research.

 You can click on the hyperlinks in the above post to learn more and see references to information given, but more can be found at: